• Home

 Testing requirments

-All testing requirements are as prescribed by Shotokan Karate International Federation-USA as approved by Shotokan Karate International Federation
+All testing requirements are as prescribed by Shotokan Karate International Federation-USA as approved by Shotokan Karate International Federation.

 BELT COLORS: